-This is the best Zesty Italian Pasta Salad, and it comes complete with a homemade Lemon Pesto Dressing.
+This is the best Lemon Pesto Pasta Salad, and it comes complete with a homemade Lemon Pesto Dressing.
 It is easy to make, enough to feed a crowd, and full of fresh flavor.

 - Farfalle Pasta: More recognizably known as Bow-Tie Pasta.
 You will want to cook the pasta as specified on the package and rinse with cool water.